Official Notice: This Is Thinking OS™ Language. Anything Else Is Imitation.

 • Agent frameworks built on surface-level tradeoffs

-• Templates claiming “thinking stacks”
+• Templates claiming “thinking stacks” or “judgment OS”

-It’s not Thinking OS™.
+…it’s not Thinking OS™.

 Thinking OS™ Is Protected by Design